wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 <br>

 The last step is to remove all remaining `wire` classes.
 There are only two of them and they're both in the header.
 After removing them, I noticed a few minor spacing and color issues.
-They're all fixed and shown below, along with the finished code for the detail pass and screenshots.
+They're all fixed and shown below, along with the finished code for the detail pass and screenshots to match the design.
 If you've stuck around this long, congratulations, you rock!

-list changes here
+**TODO**: list changes here

 ```html
 <!DOCTYPE html>